-s0bj an object of class "sMap" or "sTopol" or "sInit" plotType the plot type, can be "lines" for line/point graph, "bars" for bar graph, "radars" for radar graph pattern By default, it sets to "NULL" for the codebook matrix.
-It is intended for the user-input patterns, i.e., a matrix with the dimension of nHex x nPattern, where nHex is the number of hexagons and nPattern is the number of elements for each pattern height a numeric value specifying the height of device margin margins as units of length 4 or 1 colormap short name for the predifined colormap, and "customized" for custom input (see the next 'customized.color').
-The predifined colormap can be one of "jet" (jet colormap), "bwr" (blue-white-red colormap), "gbr" (green-black-red colormap), visHexPattern 63 colormap), "wb" (white-black colormap), and "rainbow" (rainbow colormap, that is, red-yellow-green-cyan-blue-magenta).
-Alternatively, any hyphen-separated HTML color names, e.g. "blue-black-yellow", "royalblue-white-sandybrown", "darkgreen-white-darkviolet".
-A list of standard color names can be found in http://html-color-codes.info/color-names customized.color the customized color for pattern visualisation alterntive.color the alterntive color used to indicate the hexagon layout zeropattern.color the color for zero horizental line legend logical to indicate whether to add the legend legend.cex a numerical value giving the amount by which legend text should be magnified relative to the default (i.e., 1)
+s0bj an object of class "sMan" or "sT onol" or "sInit" 300] an object of class SIVIUP 01 51 opor or SIIII the plot type, can be "lines" for line/point graph, "bars" for bar graph, "radars" plotType for radar graph user-input patterns, i.e., a matrix with the dimension of nHex x nPattern, where nHex is the number of hexagons and nPattern is the number of elements for each pattern short name for the predifined colormap, and "customized" for custom input (see colormap the next 'customized.color').
+The predifined colormap can be one of "jet" (jet colormap), "bwr" (blue-white-red colormap), "gbr" (green-black-red colormap), "wyr" (white-yellow-red colormap), "br" (black-red colormap), "yr" (yellow-red colormap), "wb" (white-black colormap), and "rainbow" (rainbow colormap, that is, red-yellow-green-cyan-blue-magenta).
+Alternatively, any hyphen-separated HTML color names, e.g. "blue-black-yellow", "royalblue-white-sandybrown",

+By default, it sets to "NULL" for the codebook matrix.
+It is intended for the pattern customized.color the customized color for pattern visualisation alterntive.color the alterntive color used to indicate the hexagon layout zeropattern.color the color for zero horizental line legend logical to indicate whether to add the legend legend.cex a numerical value giving the amount by which legend text should be magnified relative to the default (i.e., 1)